• Skip to primary navigation

 Michael in his happy place with his beloved VW Bug.
 One of his favorite pastimes was attending car shows and one of his proudest moments was winning an award for the work he did on the Bug.

-The song “Let It Fall” by Over the Rhine was a huge comfort and became a bit of a theme song, not just for the tragic loss of Michael, but for all the smaller losses that came with a cross-country move and leaving Andrew in Seattle and sending Lily off to college.
+The song “Let It Fall” by Over the Rhine was a huge comfort and became a bit of a theme song that summer, not just for the tragic loss of Michael, but for all the smaller losses that came with a cross-country move and leaving Andrew in Seattle and sending Lily off to college.

-There is one more piece of advice I got from my friend Jennifer, but I’m not going to share it here quite yet because it’s becoming the theme for one of the characters in my rowing novel.
-So, instead, I’ll leave you with a lovely message that former president Joe Biden shared in a letter he sent my friend Emily after her daughter, Hannah, died.
+Finally, here’s are some lovely words that former president Joe Biden shared in a letter he sent my friend Emily after her daughter, Hannah, died.
 “There will come a day, I promise you, when the thought of your son, or daughter, or your wife or your husband, brings a smile to your lips before it brings a tear to your eye.
 It will happen.
 My prayer for you is that day will come sooner than later.”

-Please feel free to share any quotations, movies, songs, or other words of wisdom that have helped you heal in times of grief.
+Please feel free to share any quotations, movies, songs, or other words of comfort and wisdom that have helped you heal in times of grief.

 Filed Under: Inspiration Shannon Leave a Comment